nikolaj-tolkaciov/testcon2020-cypress/README.md

 ## How to?
 ### 1. Clone

-1. Click [Clone/New] button
+1. Click [Code] green button above
-2. Copy paste "https://github.com/nikolaj-tolkaciov/testcon2020-cypress.git" into [Source Path / URL] input
+2. Click [Open with GitHub Desktop] button
-3. Input your desired path to store the repository on your local machine into [Destination Path] input
+3. Choose local path to store the repository on your local machine
 4. Click the [Clone] button

 ### 2. Install